emustudio/emustudio.github.io/_documentation/developer/_doc/plugin_basics/index.md

 ## Third-party dependencies

 Each plugin can depend on third-party libraries (or other plugins).
-In this case, the dependencies should be either bundled with the plugin, or the location should be present in `Class-Path` attribute in the plugin's `Manifest` file.
+In this case, the dependencies should be either bundled with the plugin, or the location should be present in the `Class-Path` attribute in the plugin's `Manifest` file.

 Some libraries are pre-loaded by emuStudio and those shouldn't be included in plugin JAR file: